Becoming your own medical advocate is incredibly important. Especially if your healthcare system is working against you.

 - Helps you discover patterns or periods of high stress and how your behaviour, lifestyle, and/or diet change as a result.

 - Keeps you accountable and help you stay on track with any of your health or wellness goals.

-I designed and created a Printable Wellness Planner to help keep track of my medical information, appointments and tests.
+I designed and created a Printable Medical Binder/Planner to help keep track of my medical information, appointments and tests.
 This really helps me stay organized and track my symptoms and progress.